thewebchameleon/Template.MVC/README.md

 # Template.MVC
-Serving as a template for a **small self-contained business applications**, this template strives to be fast, secure and easy to understand.
+Serving as a template for **small self-contained business applications**, this template strives to be fast, secure and easy to understand.

 ## Architecture